netxms/netxms-doc/admin/data-collection.rst

      - Data is obtained by subcribing to MQTT broker topics.
    * - Network Device Driver
      - Some SNMP drivers (NET-SNMP, RITTAL as of |product_name| v.
-3.8) provide parameters for data collection.
+3.8) provide metrics for data collection.
 E.g. NET-SNMP provides information about storage this way.